mrbackend/java-trampoline/docs/user-guide.md

 ```
 _Example 6: Replacing tail recursion with a loop_

-Note that we need to write `isBranch`, `getRightmostChild` and `getLeafValue` as well.
-They're left out to help us focus
+Note that we need to implement `isBranch`, `getRightmostChild` and `getLeafValue` as well.
+They're left out to help us
-on the traversal logic.
-In this case, "loopifying" the tail call leads to more code and, for left-heavy and balanced
+focus on the traversal logic.
+In this case, "loopifying" the tail call leads to more code and, for left-heavy and
-trees, the performance gain will be quite small.
-The lesson must be that it is not always best to rewrite tail recursion
+balanced trees, the performance gain will be quite small.
+The lesson must be that it is not always best to rewrite tail
-as a loop.
+recursion as a loop.

 ## Why is it called &mdash;